Varendraaa/varendraaa.github.io/content/projects/game-engine/index.md

 I had a couple projects that I was interested in doing for my thesis project:
 - A Spacecraft Mission Visualiser program, for S.T.A.R Dundee's PANGU project.
 - A Computer Vision System for Soil Evaluation (the old geoscientist in me was screaming "**Put me in chief!**")
-- 3D Game Engine Development
+- Create a 3D Game, and its underlying engine code.

 I ultimately decided to go with the game engine development for the following reasons:
 1. It was something I'd be excited to develop, and therefore avoid falling into the trap that is *lack of motivation.*